bentfryingpan/Jadestone/README.md

 Special thanks to Dredgen Despair, Tricky, Aspect, Wardies, Scielle, and Leinth for giving feedback and testing alpha builds of Jadestone!
 Welcome to Jadestone

+By downloading any version of Jadestone, you adhere to the rules of use and terms found in the Discord (https://discord.gg/2PwM4s43).
+Violation of rules or any form of tampering will result in blacklisting from the service and any future products produced indefinitely.

 Note on Antivirus Warnings: Jadestone is a compiled Python application (via PyInstaller).
-Because it is an independent, open-source project without an expensive Microsoft Publisher Certificate, Windows Defender or your browser will likely flag it as "Suspicious" or "Unrecognized."
+Because it is an independent, open-source project without an expensive Microsoft Publisher Certificate, Windows Defender, or your browser will likely flag it as "Suspicious" or "Unrecognized."
 This is a false positive.
 To use the app, click "More Info" -> "Run Anyway" when prompted by Windows SmartScreen.

 Here is your complete guide to mastering the Jadestone dashboard.